 Momentum is shifting on the issue with the Scottish Parliament’s Standards, Procedures and Appointments Committee discussing the matter only last week in relation to the Scottish Elections (Representation and Reform) Bill: Stage 2.
 The Modernisation Committee in Westminster also has scope for discussing the issue in its remit on outside employment.

-temporary transition period.
+Being a councillor and an MP or MSP seems reasonable over a temporary transition period.
 However, we are concerned that given the limitations in the capacity of MSPs, ‘double jobbing’ adds an extra strain.
 Therefore we would like to see the legislation here brought into line with The Senedd where the rules are that when a member is elected and holds a dual mandate they either have eight days to resign as a sitting MP, or they have to take a leave of absence from a seat they hold in the Lords, or if a Regional Councillor they can remain in post provided the expected day of the next Regional Election is within 372 days.

 Having a full-time paid job in the Lords, Commons or Holyrood should be mutually exclusive, and we would advise against MSPs being allowed to hold a dual mandate.
-There are no clear advantages to voters or to the
+There are no clear advantages to voters or to the operation of democratic institutions and one big disadvantage – the capacity of an individual to fulfil the responsibilities of both roles.
+Such an allowance seems to be in the interests of politicians rather than those they represent.

 The Electoral Reform Society is right to support abolishing dual mandates.
 It also recognises the need for a short grace period for MPs or MSPs to pick where they wish to represent their constituents before being removed from the parliament they reject.